-While you sort through the volumes of material out there, be mindful that the best way to support your child is to build and work with a team of professionals you trust and who support your views and wishes.
-When you and your team discuss various treatment options, keep in mind that one method or intervention may not be equally effective for every child.
-The interventions you choose should work with your child's unique strengths to help them in the best possible way.
+While you sort through the wide range of material out there, be mindful that the best way to support your child is to build and work with a team of professionals you trust and who support your views and wishes.
+As you and your team discuss various treatment options, keep in mind that the interventions you choose should work with your child's unique strengths to help him in the best possible way.
 Interventions identified as evidence-based practices (EBP) have reliable scientific evidence that supports use with children with ASD (see Booklet 2).
 Be cautious of programs that promise a cure.
-Work with your team to determine what is necessary and best for your child.
-In addition to this booklet series, the Autism
+Work with your team to determine